 The ever-growing international locums market provides numerous opportunities for professional growth — and, of course, adventure.
 These days, we offer a whole mix of options in terms of pay, assignment duration, healthcare setting, and location.
 We continue to focus on the core assignment locations that we’ve specialized in for 25-plus years (like Australia and New Zealand), but we’re also always adding unique new opportunities for doctors too, including some super short-term, fly-in/fly-out placements.
 Here’s a roundup of some of the countries that are looking to hire locums physicians.

-We’ve been placing in Australia for almost 25 years and know the healthcare landscape there well.
-These assignments are typically longer term in rural areas that need physicians, like the gorgeous island of Tasmania.
+We’ve been placing in Australia for over 25 years and know the healthcare landscape there well.
+These assignments are typically longer term in rural areas and smaller cities that need physicians, like the gorgeous island of Tasmania.

 Physicians choose New Zealand for the slower pace of life, the adventure, the beauty of the island nation, and the travel opportunities.

 Guam follows the U.S. healthcare model, so the quality of care and way practices operate are often similar to U.S. rural areas, making it easy for physicians to adjust.
 Assignments here are as short as three months and pay is comparable — sometimes slightly lower — than what physicians earn in the U.S., depending on specialty.
 But there are no exchange rates to consider.